 Here is the place where you need to concentrate more…

-As the name suggests: Fire TV Stick 4K is an ultra HD 2160p device which supports HDR protocols.
+As the name suggests: Fire TV Stick 4K is an ultra HD 2160p device that supports HDR protocols.
 More pixels mean, more picture clarity.
 Older Fire TV was supporting 1080p only.
 But, in order to watch 4K quality videos, your TV must have a 4K display.

-All of Amazon's streaming devices are running over the Fire OS.
+All of Amazon’s streaming devices are running over the Fire OS.
 But, it supporting all the Android apps on your TV.
 Basically, Android OS is an open-source project and Amazon developers customize this for Firestick devices.
-The latest Fire TV Stick supporting Fire OS 6 (Android 7.1 Nougat) but older Fire TV Stick is running over Fire OS 5 ( Android 5.1 Lollipop).
+The latest Fire TV Stick supporting Fire OS 6 (Android 7.1 Nougat) but the older Fire TV Stick is running over Fire OS 5 ( Android 5.1 Lollipop).

 If you want to try the latest version of Android OS then you can upgrade your device.
-Because many applications are not supporting Fire OS 5 because it still running on Android 5.1 (Lollipop) framework.
+Because many applications are not supporting Fire OS 5 because it still running on the Android 5.1 (Lollipop) framework.

-RAM is the only responsible component which really matters in multitasking and speed.
+RAM is the only responsible component that really matters in multitasking and speed.
 The older version of Firestick has only 1GB RAM while the 3rd generation of Firestick got 2GB of RAM.
 Here you can see some difference in speed.
-I've tested both the devices and the latest Fire TV Stick boot time is faster than earlier.
-Also, you'll feel the smoother experience while operating the latest Fire TV Stick.
+I’ve tested both the devices and the latest Fire TV Stick boot time is faster than earlier.
+Also, you’ll feel the smoother experience while operating the latest Fire TV Stick.

 There is another difference you can see in the Amazon Fire TV Stick 4K.
 This device is running on Amlogic S905Z while older Fire TV Stick is running on Mediatek 8127D.
 This upgrade in Fire TV Stick 4K is really made the device smoother and faster.